 Reduce: Use fewer plastics and look to use non-plastic alternatives like paper straws.

 Reuse: Substitute single-use plastic items with multi-use items like bamboo cutlery and glass Keep Cups.
-If using plastics, choose plastics that can be used many times without discarding.
+If using plastics, choose plastics that can be used many times without discarding them.